Lahirupramuditha0000/brain-tumor-segmentation/README.md

 ## 🚀 Features

-- ✅ Preprocessing (grayscale, smoothing, etc.)
+- ✅ Preprocessing (grayscale, denoising)
-- ✅ Mean Shift clustering from `sklearn`
+- ✅ K-Means clustering from `sklearn`
-- ✅ Tumor region extraction
+- ✅ Tumor region isolation
-- ✅ Visualization overlays
+- ✅ Contour & mask overlay
-- 🔜 Dice/Jaccard Score (optional)
+- 🔜 Evaluation metrics (Dice/Jaccard)
-- 🔜 GUI or CLI pipeline
+- 🔜 Web/GUI interface

 ---

 ## 🧠 How It Works

-1. Load brain MRI image
+1. Convert MRI scan to grayscale and normalize
-2. Preprocess: grayscale, noise reduction, normalization
+2. Flatten and feed pixel data to **K-Means** (`k=2` or `k=3`)
-3. Reshape image and apply **Mean Shift Clustering**
+3. Assign each cluster a label
-4. Extract cluster(s) representing tumor
+4. Isolate the cluster likely to represent the tumor
-5. Overlay and visualize segmented output
+5. Overlay tumor mask on original image

 ---